Pin care

 • There is bleeding around a pin site that won't stop.

-• Your child also has a splint, and there's drainage or a bad smell coming from it.
+• You also have a splint and there's drainage or a bad smell coming from it.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.